Working with a pack of dogs

 Back in Southern California

-Back home, I applied what I had learned to the new Dominant Dogs program.
+Back home, I applied what I had learned to the Dominant Dogs programs.
 I use my new understanding to successfully train dogs.
 It showed me how wild dogs were domesticated into our pets today, and how to train with that in mind.

 Returning Your Dog to His Natural Happy Self

 I am able to return your dog to his natural, happy, confident self with impeccable manners, and an ability to communicate that wasn’t there before.
 I treat your animal as if it is my own beloved pet.
 I have dedicated my life; heart and soul to the rehabilitation of animals and their owners, bringing the animal back to their true animal self.
 Bringing people back to their true gift and destiny.